zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise8Section3

 Code pertaining to the eighth exercise of section 3.
 Shows use of basic arithmetic and precedence order.
-Alos shows how to change the order using parentheses.
+Also shows how to change the order using parentheses.